verus-lang/verus/source/pervasive/arithmetic/README.md

 So, Verus turns nonlinear arithmetic reasoning off by default when it invokes the SMT solver.
 One can override this by annotating functions with `#[verifier::nonlinear]`, but users shouldn't have to take on this danger.
-So, users can instead invoke the lemmas in this library to verify facts that normally would require nonlinear arithmetic.
+So, users can instead invoke the lemmas in this library to verify facts that would normally require nonlinear arithmetic.

-Furthermore, to keep the proofs in the library itself stable, the library uses nonlinear arithmetic sparingly.
+Furthermore, to keep the proofs in the library itself stable, the library only sparingly uses SMT nonlinear-arithmetic reasoning.
 It uses nonlinear arithmetic only in the `internals/*_nonlinear.rs` files, and those files only contain simple, basic proofs that are unlikely to lead the SMT solver on a wild search.

 # Files

-The files with proofs the user may want to use are:
+The files with proofs that Verus users may want to use are:

-* `div.rs`: Proofs about integer division (`/`)
+* `div_mod.rs`: Proofs about integer division (`/`) and remainder aka mod (`%`)
-* `logarithm.rs`: Proofs about integer logarithms (and its definition as `log`)
+* `logarithm.rs`: Proofs about integer logarithm (and its definition as `log`)
 * `mul.rs`: Proofs about integer multiplication (`*`)
 * `power.rs`: Proofs about integer exponentiation (and its definition as `pow`)
 * `power2.rs`: Proofs about powers of 2 (and its definition as `pow2`)
-* `remainder.rs`: Proofs about integer remainder, aka mod ('%')

-There are also internal files in `internals`, but they aren't meant to be invoked directly by the user.
+There are also internal files in `internals/*.rs`, but they aren't meant to be invoked directly by Verus users.

 # Usage

 Here's an example use of the arithmetic standard library:

 ```
-use vstd::arithmetic::div::{lemma_fundamental_div_mod};
+use vstd::arithmetic::div_mod::{lemma_fundamental_div_mod, lemma_mod_bound};
 use vstd::arithmetic::mul::{lemma_mul_inequality, lemma_mul_is_commutative, lemma_mul_is_distributive_sub};
-use vstd::arithmetic::remainder::{lemma_mod_bound};

 verus! {
     pub proof fn lemma_mul_is_distributive_sub_other_way(x: int, y: int, z: int)